ImageMagick/Usage-Markdown/color_mods/index.md

 *If you are really interested in the commands used to generate this image you can look at the special script, "`generate_test`", I use to create it.*

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
-> WARNING: The color processes below generally assumes the image is using a linear colorspace.
+> WARNING: The color processes below generally assume the image is using a linear colorspace.
 > Most images are however saved using a sRGB or Gamma corrected colorspace, as such to get things right colorspace correction should also applied first.

 ------------------------------------------------------------------------

 ## Converting Color to Gray-Scale {#grayscale}

-Gray scale images can be very useful for many uses, such as, furthering the processing of the original image or for use in background compositions.
+Gray scale images can be very useful for many purposes, such as, furthering the processing of the original image or for use in background compositions.
 The best method of converting an image to gray-scale is to just ask IM to convert the image into a gray-scale [Color Space](../color_basics/#colorspace) representation for the image.

 ~~~